skip to content

 Postgraduate Study

-This course is for students who have a good degree in engineering or a related science subject and who wish to gain the knowledge and skills to build a career in the nuclear and energy sectors.
-Secondary career paths might include nuclear proliferation prevention, radiological protection, nuclear governance, nuclear medicine and health physics.
-While the prime focus of the course is to equip students for roles in industry, there is a path towards research through preparation for a PhD programme.
-The modular open architecture of the course allows students to tailor the degree to suit their backgrounds, needs and preferences.
+The course is designed to cater not only to students wishing to enter the nuclear and energy industries, but also to those considering career paths in areas such as nuclear proliferation prevention, radiological protection, nuclear governance, nuclear medicine and health physics.
+While the prime focus of the course is to equip students for roles in industry, there is also a substantial research element in the course which would prepare students for a PhD programme.

 Learning Outcomes